AlexandruIon/gits/src/DistributedSystems.md

 In a sense, middleware is the same to a distributed system as what an operating system is to a computer: a manager of resources offering its applications to efficiently share and deploy those resources across a network.
 Next to resource management, it offers services that can also be found in most operating systems, including:
-* Facilities for interapplication communication.
+* Facilities for inter-application communication.
 * Security services.
 * Accounting services.
 * Masking of and recovery from failures.</br>